MiroStW/pkm-ui/instructions/instructions.md

 ### Step 2: Configure Authentication

-- Implement NextAuth.js with credential provider
+- Implement NextAuth.js with Supabase credential provider
 - Create login/authentication pages
 - Set up session management
 - **Checkpoint**: Users can sign in with credentials and access protected routes, and are redirected to login when accessing protected routes without authentication.

-### Step 3: Set Up Vercel KV
+### Step 3: Set Up Supabase for Data Storage

-- Configure Vercel KV for chat history storage
+- Configure Supabase PostgreSQL for user and chat storage
+- Create database schema for users, chat sessions, and messages
-- Create utility functions for interacting with KV store
+- Implement utility functions for interacting with Supabase
 - Implement basic CRUD operations for chat sessions
-- **Checkpoint**: Test commands can write to and read from Vercel KV successfully.
+- **Checkpoint**: Test commands can write to and read from Supabase PostgreSQL successfully.

 ### Step 4: Install Vercel AI SDK